(Available at Amazon.)

 I loved you and I love you now.

 And also this—

 We are, we become, we are no more.

-(Tenebrae will soon be available at Amazon, and please visit Max’s website—www.max2themax.com—where you may purchase copies directly from the author.)
+(Tenebrae is available at Amazon, and please visit Max’s website—www.max2themax.com—where you may purchase copies directly from the author.)